jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

   needed to cache a partial line, ready for the next decode method call).
 * Other decoders can be derived from this decoder.
 One example would be to calculate statistics.
-That means a new trace decoder, derived from `DltBaseTraceDecoder` and related classes, may provide its own implementation of `IDltLineBuilder` that returns a different object type than `DltTraceLine` (not shown in the diagram above, but constructed by the `DltLineBuilder`).
+That means a new trace decoder, derived from `DltTraceDecoderBase` and related classes, may provide its own implementation of `IDltLineBuilder` that returns a different object type than `DltTraceLine` (not shown in the diagram above, but constructed by the `DltLineBuilder`).
-* It may be possible to inject functionality into the `DltBaseTraceDecoder`.
+* It may be possible to inject functionality into the `DltTraceDecoderBase`.
   These are called "filters", which are similar to plugins.
 The filter may parse the contents of the line, write the packet to a new stream, insert or modify data.
 It may take a raw packet and decode it based on a new format such as: